khrystynafesechko-dotcom/Chocolate-Sales-Analysis_by_KF/README.md

 profit = revenue - cost

 ### Data Quality Issues Identified
+During the analysis, the following data quality issues were identified:

-#### 1. Store ID inconsistency
+#### 1. Store ID Inconsistency
-- `store_id` values between `sales` and `stores` tables were not fully aligned
-- This affects store-level and country-level aggregations
-- Results should be interpreted with caution
+The store_id field was not fully consistent between the sales and stores datasets.
+This may have affected store-level and country-level aggregations, including revenue, profit, and order count metrics.
+Results based on these dimensions should therefore be interpreted with caution.
+#### 2.Product ID Inconsistency
+The product_id field was not standardized across the sales and products datasets, resulting in differences in identifier formatting.
+Due to this inconsistency, product data could not be directly matched using a standard database join.
+To support the analysis, product information was integrated and validated within Tableau using data relationships and transformation techniques.
+While this approach enabled product-level analysis, some results may be affected by the underlying data quality limitations.

 ---